EMPIRE COACH VOL. 1:

 Jay grinned again, “To me, rap’s the new Shakespeare; a beautiful blend of rhythm and language, full of wisdom.”

 “That sound ‘bout right.
 Me write genius words, touchin’ ‘baller hearts.
 And since me love life’s all-drama, all-de-time, me just like a Shakespeare play, yo.”

 Jay smirked this time.

-“Well ‘Bla, maybe time you wrote ’bout relationships that suit you, ‘stead of amping up the drama by rapping obsessively about it.”
+“Well ‘Bla, it may be time you wrote ’bout relationships that suit you, ‘stead of amping up the drama by rapping obsessively about it.”

 K-Bla looked confused.

-Jay scribbled and prodded further, “So, you rap often about money — all the ‘piles of paper in your closet & jewels in your drawers for hos — right?
+Jay scribbled and prodded further, “Look, you rap often about money — all the ‘piles of paper in your closet & jewels in your drawers for hos — right?
 Lemme ask you a question… Did you always have all that cash?
-Or did it start to flow in after you rapped about it?”
+Or did it start to flow in after you rapped about it?
+Rap creates reality.”

 K-Bla laughed, “Boy, I still don’t have enough for all the hos that take it from me.”

 Jay shook his head as K-Bla got up to down another drink.

 Meanwhile, my boss was unusually quiet… maybe ’cause she wasn’t the center of attention for once.